MicrosoftDocs/customer-voice/cv-docs/purchase.md

     5. Select **Save changes**.

-## Purchase Dynamics 365 Customer Voice for users in an Microsoft 365 tenant
+## Purchase Dynamics 365 Customer Voice for users in a Microsoft 365 tenant

 If your tenant doesn't have Dynamics 365 enterprise licenses that include Dynamics 365 Customer Voice, follow these steps to purchase Dynamics 365 Customer Voice: